-Uncovering Unconscious Bias
+Uncovering Implicit Bias

 Leaving your blind spots in the dark negatively influences your work and your viewers, but there are ways to infuse more authenticity and humanity into your characters.

 You're biased & so am I.

 It is not easy to identify and face your own biases, especially while clinging to the belief that you don’t have them.
 However, you have them and so do I. We learn to categorize at an early age which saves us time and energy, but it also leads to biases against people based on arbitrary attributes.
 Studies show most implicit biases are beliefs and ideas that go against our personal values and morals making them more difficult to recognize.
 It’s okay and it’s not our fault, but it is our responsibility to relinquish ourselves from the systems and structures that have deeply embedded biases into our subconscious.

 Most of us know when our conscious-biased thoughts and feelings about people are “wrong” or “politically incorrect”, so we don’t say them or act on them.
 But what about feelings that influence our behavior and our work that are implicit/unconscious?

 It often takes someone outside of us and our daily circle of friends and associates to illuminate our blind spots.
 Studies show most implicit biases are beliefs and ideas that go against our personal values and morals.
 This makes them even more difficult to spot.
 However, once light is shed on those blind spots, we can move forward deliberately and with consideration.